| |

 they will get good water before the Government dam runs dry.
 There are

-the Government reserve is a good thing, and many are carting from there
+at the Government reserve is a good thing, and many are carting from

-consisting of the members for the district of Yatala, Messrs.
-W. Gilbert
+of the members for the district of Yatala, Messrs.
+W. Gilbert and J.

-and J. H. Bagster, and Messrs.
-Tench and West, waited on the Commissioner
+H. Bagster, and Messrs.
+Tench and West, waited on the Commissioner of

 water at the Dublin tube well should be erected without delay.
 It was